 Because parentage laws vary by state, what protects your rights in one state may not necessarily protect your rights in another.
 To make sure that your parental rights are protected throughout the United States, it’s important that you work with your local attorney to obtain the highest possible protection for your rights, even if it includes a more lengthy legal process than you may have first anticipated.
 Once your rights are protected, you can feel secure in knowing that you are recognized legally as the family you’ve always known yourself to be.

-Talk to your surrogacy agency and surrogacy attorney today to learn more about how you can protect your parental rights in an LGBT surrogacy.
+We want to ensure you have the best possible surrogacy experience.
+Talk to your surrogacy agency and surrogacy attorney today to get more information about how you can protect your parental rights in an LGBT surrogacy.